 There are three main types of Gaucher's disease.
 Type 1 is the most common.
-If you have type 1, your symptoms may be mild, moderate, or severe.
-Some people with type 1 have no symptoms at all.
+If you have it, your symptoms may be mild, moderate, or severe.
+Some people have no symptoms at all.
 There are several treatments for type 1.

 Type 2 and type 3 are more serious.
 Type 2 affects the brain and spinal cord.
 Babies with type 2 usually don't live past age 2.
 Type 3 also causes damage to the brain and spinal cord, but symptoms usually show up later in childhood.

 Gaucher's disease can have many symptoms, including a swollen belly, bruising, and bleeding.
-Your blood may not clot well, or you may get anemia.
-It can also cause bone mineral loss that leads to bone pain and easily broken bones.
+Your blood might not clot well, or you might get anemia.
+It can also cause bone mineral loss that leads to pain and easily broken bones.

 It’s passed along in families -- about 1 in 450 people of Ashkenazi Jewish descent (from Eastern and Central Europe) have the condition.
 It's the most common genetic disease that affects Jewish people.

 Gaucher's disease is inherited.
 It's caused by a problem with the GBA gene.

 You get the disease when both of your parents pass along a damaged GBA gene to you.
 You can pass a faulty gene on to your children even if you don't have Gaucher's disease.